Review: Hema 4WD Maps App For iPad – An App For Remote Travel

 Our original Hema Navigator 4.3 (hiding behind the yellow Chux) served us well for many years.

-Hema has led the way in mapping for many years now.
-Their maps are fantastic, and their paper maps still are.
-Lately there’s been some confusion about Hema’s various mapping apps… their names, which app does what and so on.
+Hema led the way in mapping for many years.
+Their maps were fantastic, and their paper maps still are.

 The Hema 4WD Maps app uses what are called raster mapsโ€ฆ basically digitised versions of the paper maps.

 A vector map is a digital map, designed for digital platforms.
-Google Maps is an example of vector mapping.
+ExplorOz Traveller maps are examples of vector maps.

 Love them or hate them, vector maps are the way of the future.
 Quite simply, they work better on a digital platform.

-What’s annoying though, is Hema are progressively taking away maps from this app, including the extremely useful State Maps.
+What’s annoying though, is Hema are progressively taking away maps from the 4WD Maps app, including the extremely useful State Maps.
 Even the National Parks maps don’t have the detail they had previously.

 We understand some of these maps are way out of date.
 But personally, we’d rather have outdated maps than nothing at all.

-And vector maps arenโ€™t great for off-road driving.
+And vector maps arenโ€™t as good as raster maps for off-road driving.
 The problem is, as you zoom in and out, the amount of displayed information changes.
 For example, topo lines and minor roads disappear as you zoom out.

 So you zoom out to see where to go, only to find the track youโ€™re on has vanished from the screen.